-Vegas is one of my absolute favorite getaways.
-I have been spoiled by growing up in So Cal and having it only a 3-4 hour drive away.
-There really is so much to see and do there that you rush to get there and get the party started!!
+Vegas is one of my absolute favorite getaways!
+I have been quite spoiled by growing up in Southern California, and having it only be a 3-4 hour drive away.
+There really is so much to see and do there, that you rush your arrival amiright?

-BUT what about the little detours on the way that you always hear about and never take a minute to stop for?
+BUT what if you took a moment to stop for the little detours on the way that you always hear about?
 Well, I finally did stop…and dude, I was so grateful that I did!

 Here are 3 unique, yet awesome, stops you should make on your next drive to Las Vegas.

 1. Seven Magic Mountains

 Located only about 10 miles south of Las Vegas, these stacked highlighter-colored rocks are actually an art installation.
 Swiss artist Ugo Rondinone comprised these 7 towers of boulders that stand over 30 feet high.